wonkystuff/production-hex/README.md

 Filename includes module name, target processor and version.

+Revised programming instructions (assumes that you have access to programming hardware — sorry!)

+1. Download avrdude for your computer from the [avrdude GitHub](https://github.com/avrdudes/avrdude)
+1. Download the firmware from here (or the whole archive) as needed
+1. Attach the module to the programming hardware - pu

 - 2023/12/10 - Initial commit of all MIDI hex files
 - 2023/12/10 - Corrected MIDI-CV mode on mcc/4 (v1.1.1)
 - 2023/12/11 - Added ATTiny85 and ATTiny25-based firmware